-The Arab League permanent representatives met in Cairo on Saturday to discuss the recent sale of Phantom fighter jets to Israel, and the reported Israel occupation of two islands in the Red Sea.
+Background: The Arab League permanent representatives met in Cairo on Saturday to discuss the recent sale of Phantom fighter jets to Israel, and the reported Israel occupation of two islands in the Red Sea.
 The prominent issue of the talks was the U.S. arms sale.
 In memoranda to member states, the Arab League said the Phantom deal is an explicit declaration of U.S. alignment with Israel.
 A report by the League's Secretary General, Mahmoud Riad, said the U.S. attitude had become clear-cut, despite claims of peace probes in the Middle East.

 Secretary General Riad's report also deals with the Red Sea islands.
 It contains an assessment of the strategic value of the islands, two of which israel is reported to have occupied.
 The study spoke of Israeli commercial interests in the Red Sea which is an outlet to the markets of Africa and Asia.